shoelim/shoelim.github.io/_pages/portfolio.md

 On a high level, my current research is inspired by the following question:

-<font><i>Given a choice of data model, learning model and learning algorithm, can we build a framework to explore and exploit the "behavior" of the learning model on test data sampled from the data model, in various regimes and for various settings? </i></font><br>
+<font><i>Given a choice of data generating model, learning model and learning algorithm, can we build a *rigorous* yet *practical* framework to explore and exploit the "behavior" of the learning model on test data sampled from the data model, in various regimes and for various settings? </i></font><br>

 Some central themes related to the above question:<br>
 - Randomness in/of/for robust and reliable machine learning (the "setting")